The Ho Chi Minh Trail: Then and Now (Part 1)

 Notice the bullet holes in the roof.

-Each driver would ply a specific route, night by night.
+Each driver would follow a specific route, night after night.

 Truck wreckage found in the jungle north of Kaelum.